 “We’ve been replying with evidence of the science that ensures safety.
 Now we have to go beyond science and be responsive to our consumers because it’s really about their peace of mind,” she said.

-A 3 March 2014 Slate piece on “chemophobia” titled “No More Formaldehyde Baby Shampoo: How Chemophobia Made Johnson & Johnson Reformulate Its Product” examined how social media users spread outsized fears about common and non-harmful ingredients:
+A Slate piece on “chemophobia” titled “No More Formaldehyde Baby Shampoo: How Chemophobia Made Johnson & Johnson Reformulate Its Product” examined how social media users spread outsized fears about common and non-harmful ingredients, including formaldehyde, in consumer products

 So why did Johnson & Johnson remove quaternium-15 if it’s safe? … [E]very minute of every day on every inch of this planet, formaldehyde is all around you and inside you.
 Always.